 Miami record executive Joe Boogiedown Stone has worked with the likes of Kanye West, Latimore, and the Black Eyed Peas.
-The HSM record label that Henry Stone founded and passed the reins down onto him is featured in Hollywood films, Netflix serie’s, and video games such as Call of Duty.
+The HSM record label that Henry Stone founded and passed the reins on down to him is featured in Hollywood films, Netflix programs, and video games such as Call of Duty.

 Joe was taught how to produce and engineer by greats like Atlantic Records legend Tom Dowd, and pop music record breaker Harry Wayne Casey (K.C. and the Sunshine Band).
 He also has his own hit records as an artist in the parody duo The 2 Live Jews.